jrmatos/futebot/README.md

 <p>Original logo generated using <a href="https://www.midjourney.com/home">Midjourney</a>.</p>

 ## ⚽ Supported leagues
-The bot is currently able to send messages about the following leagues: Premier League, LaLiga, Serie A, Bundesliga, Ligue 1, Primeira Liga, Eredivisie, Brasileirão, and MLS.</p>
+The bot is currently able to send messages about the following leagues: Premier League.</p>

 ## 🤖 Supported commands

-`/hello` Just a greeting to the bot.
+- `/hey` Replies with Hgey!
+- `/comp` Show a list of competitions
+- `/premier` Show matches for Premier League

 ## 🔗 Useful links
 - [Discord.js Guide](https://discordjs.guide)